tcoopman/irmin-tutorial/src/Contents.md

 - A value `t` of type `Irmin.Type.t`
 - A function `pp` for formatting `t`
 - A function `of_string` for converting from `string` to `t`
-- A function merge, which performs a three-way merge
+- A function `merge`, which performs a three-way merge

 ## Counter